 What is a Certificate of Mailing?

-If you need proof of mailing for a letter or parcel, you can get a Certificate of Mailing from the USPS.
+If you need proof of delivery for mailing a letter or parcel, you can get a Certificate of Mailing from the USPS (United States Postal Service).
 A USPS Certificate of Mailing provides official proof that you mailed an item on a certain day.
-If there’s any dispute about the fact that you mailed the item or about the date you mailed it, you can produce your certificate to prove that you put it in the mail.
+If there’s any dispute about the fact that you mailed the item or about the date you mailed it, you can produce your certificate to prove that you put it in the mail as an official record.

-This certificate doesn’t confirm when the item was delivered, only when it was mailed.
+This certificate doesn’t confirm when the item was delivered or serve as delivery confirmation, only when it was mailed.
 It also doesn’t provide any insurance on the contents of your package.
 You need to keep a copy of your USPS Certificate of Mailing.
 The Postal Service doesn’t keep records of these certificates, so your copy is your only proof of the time of mailing.

 Where can you get a USPS Certificate of Mailing?

-The only way to get a USPS Certificate of Mailing is to go in-person to a post office.
-You can purchase a certificate of mailing for packages sent within the US or internationally.
-You’ll need to complete Form 3817 and hand it to the clerk at the counter.
+The only way to get a USPS Certificate of Mailing is to go in-person to a post office, and fill out the government forms required.
+You can then purchase a certificate of mailing for packages sent within the US or internationally.
+You’ll need to complete the Certificate of Mailing Form 3817 and hand it to the clerk at the counter.
 For the Certificate of Mailing – Firm, fill out Form 3655.
 You can also use a Firm Mailing Book for Accountable Mail, which is Form 3877.

 You can get a Certificate of Mailing when you use any of these USPS services: